 Freeport Water Taxi — Freeport

 Stroll down the Nautical Mile in Freeport and end up at Freeport Water Taxi.
 Besides a one-hour day cruise, it offers seasonal seal watching tours, sunset cruises, fishing excursions, and more.
 Most tours cost from $15 to $40, with the exception of the fishing tour, which comes in at $450 or more.
 On most rides, prices for children younger than 10 are discounted.
+The one-hour day cruise is family-, pet-, and budget-friendly.
 Reservations can be made online here.
 Arrive 30 minutes before your cruise to check in.
 You can also pop on the Freeport Water Taxi for a shuttle cruise to Point Lookout.

 Port Water Taxi — Port Washington